MiguelGarcaoSilva/cml_synthetic_demo/README.md

 Requires the docker-compose command.
 (Refer to https://docs.docker.com/get-docker/ if you do not have docker and docker-compose installed).

 Contact if you have any trouble testing the demo: mmgsilva@fc.ul.pt

+Known issues:
+    - Small bug using hourly perspective when selecting the dates and in axis labels vizualization.